10 Ways To Let Go Of Someone You Love

-The goal is to picture the person you're trying to let go of far enough away that you no longer feel them in your energy or inner circle.
+Now picture the person you're trying to let go of far enough away that you no longer feel them in your energy or inner circle.
 (This takes practice but you will see a difference if you keep at it.)

 Visualize them at the edge of your circles, outside your city or even on the other side of the world.

 This creates an emotional distance much like detachment.
 You're imagining their energy away from you which gives you your energy back.

 It's not punishment.
 You're not sending them to the moon Alice (okay that really dates me).

 2. Examine how the relationship wasn't working in order to learn from it.